Three Power Pact

-Although Germany, Japan, and Italy were the original signatories of the Tripartite Pact, there were additional nations who joined the Axis Powers during World War 2.
+Although Germany, Japan, and Italy were the original signatories of the Tripartite Pact, other nations joined the Axis Powers during World War 2.
 These included Hungary, Romania, Slovakia, Bulgaria, Yugoslavia, and Croatia.

 During World War 1, the Austro-Hungarian Empire sided with Germany and collapsed following the defeat by the Allied Powers.
-After the Treaty of Triano was signed, the Kingdom of Hungary was subsequently shrunk in size and a significant amount of resentment was felt by the country’s citizens.
+After the Treaty of Triano was signed, the Kingdom of Hungary shrunk, and the country’s citizens felt a significant resentment.
 To help assuage this sentiment, both Italy and Germany implemented the Vienna Awards system in 1938 and 1940.
 As a result of this support, Hungary joined the Tripartite Pact on November 20th, 1940.

 Romania was a member of the Allied Powers during World War 1 and received Transylvania from Austria-Hungary after the war.
-Once Italy and Germany gave parts of Transylvania back to Hungary and portions of southern Dobruja to Bulgaria combined with the Soviet Union taking Bessarabia, Romania decided to join the Tripartite Pact on November 23rd, 1940.
-The primary motivation behind joining the Axis by Romania was to provide protection against further invasion by
+Once Italy and Germany gave parts of Transylvania back to Hungary and portions of southern Dobruja to Bulgaria, combined with the Soviet Union taking Bessarabia, Romania decided to join the Tripartite Pact on November 23rd, 1940.
+The primary motivation behind joining the Axis by Romania was to protect against further invasion by the Red Army.

-After the Munich Agreement was concluded on March 14th, 1939, the Slovak Republic was created from the former Czechoslovakia.
+After the Munich Agreement was concluded on March 14th, 1939, the Slovak Republic was created from former Czechoslovakia.
 Not too long after formation, Slovakia went to war with Hungary.
-Despite signing a treaty of protection with Germany, Germany refused to aid Slovakia in the conflict.
+Despite signing a protection treaty with Germany, Germany refused to aid Slovakia in the conflict.
 Despite losing territory to Hungary, Slovakia supported the German invasion of Poland and joined the Tripartite Pact on November 24th, 1940.

 Bulgaria was allied with Germany during World War 1 and subsequently lost territory to Greece and Serbia after the war.
-In order to attack Greece during World War 2, Germany required access through the country.
-In order to obtain this access, Adolf Hitler promised the Bulgarian leader, Tsar Boris III, that the country would receive back all of the territory lost in exchange for joining the Axis.
+Germany required access through the country to attack Greece during World War 2.
+To obtain this access, Adolf Hitler promised the Bulgarian leader, Tsar Boris III, that the country would receive back all of the territories lost in exchange for joining the Axis.
 The country signed the Tripartite Pact on March 1st, 1941.

 Yugoslavia signed the Tripartite Pact on March 25th, 1941.
-Just two days later, the government was overthrown via military coup that had British support.
+Two days later, the government was overthrown via a military coup with British support.
 Despite attempts to dissolve the pact, the country later declared adherence to the pact.
-On April 6th, the German Luftwaffe bombed Belgrade for three days and German forces moved into the city.
+On April 6th, the German Luftwaffe bombed Belgrade for three days, and German forces moved into the city.
 Yugoslavia would capitulate on April 17th to the Germans.

 Croatia signed the Tripartite Pact on June 15th, 1941.